vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-implement-a-discovery-proxy.md

 1. Abra o arquivo Program.cs no projeto DiscoveryProxyExample.

-2. Adicione as instruções `using` a seguir.
+2. Adicione as instruções de `using` a seguir.

     ```csharp
     using System;